 EFI Users Conference Features In-plant Panel

-Las Vegas was abuzz this week with EFI customers, as the company held its 10th annual Connect users conference.
-The sold-out event drew 10 percent more pre-registered customer attendees than last year's event.
+Las Vegas was abuzz with EFI customers in January 2016, when the company held its 10th annual Connect users conference.
+The sold-out event drew 10% more pre-registered customer attendees than the 2015 event.
 They piled into a ballroom at the lavish Wynn Las Vegas for four days of technical, sales and business management sessions, as well as fascinating keynote sessions by the likes of Las Vegas business legend Steve Wynn, Chairman and CEO of Wynn Resorts.

 Gecht unveiled the Imaging of Things exchange (www.ImagingofThings.com), an online customer applications gallery designed to help EFI customers and print buyers grow their network and business relationships.
 The online exchange is free for EFI customers and provides a venue for them to post images and videos of their work in a forum targeted to print buyers looking for new, unique and innovative application ideas.
 The Imaging of Things exchange addresses the network effect online communities have in accelerating adoption of new technologies and applications.
 And, as a result, EFI customers can better promote their EFI print applications and generate new business leads.